-Every year, we try to end the old year at a (unique) destination and toast to a beautiful and healthy new year.
+Every year, we try to end the old year at a (unique) destination abroad and toast to a beautiful and healthy new year.
 This is often a destination somewhere in Europe.
-A metropolis, for example, or just a remote location in the far north.
-Sometimes we need some warmth and temporarily escape the winter in Europe.
-Below, we have listed some of our favourite New Year’s Eve destinations in alphabetical order.
+A big city, for instance, or just a remote location in the far north.
+Sometimes we need a bit of warmth and to temporarily escape the winter in Europe.

 1. Argentina – Buenos Aires